loveleif/backaboulder/content/en/opening-hours.md

 ##

-Opening hours during Easter    |
+Opening hours during the spring holidays    |
 ---------------------|----------
 30th of April | 10-19
 1st of May | 10-19